MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/New-MgCommunicationCall.md

   - `[Direction <String>]`: callDirection
   - `[IncomingContext <IMicrosoftGraphIncomingContext>]`: incomingContext
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[ObservedParticipantId <String>]`: The id of the participant that is under observation.
+    - `[ObservedParticipantId <String>]`: The ID of the participant that is under observation.
 Read-only.
     - `[OnBehalfOf <IMicrosoftGraphIdentitySet>]`: identitySet
-    - `[SourceParticipantId <String>]`: The id of the participant that triggered the incoming call.
+    - `[SourceParticipantId <String>]`: The ID of the participant that triggered the incoming call.
 Read-only.
     - `[Transferor <IMicrosoftGraphIdentitySet>]`: identitySet
   - `[MediaConfig <IMicrosoftGraphMediaConfig1>]`: mediaConfig
     - `[(Any) <Object>]`: This indicates any property can be added to this object.